andreas83/SocialNetwork/README.md

 cd SocialNetwork
 # if composer is installed global [/usr/bin/composer]
 composer install
-# if composer is download local as phar [https://getcomposer.org/download/]
+# if composer is downloaded to the local directory as phar [https://getcomposer.org/download/]
 php composer.phar install
-# if you want to have it installed global [sudo / root permissions]
+# if you want to have the node packages installed global [they need sudo / root permissions]
 npm install -g
 bower install
 gulp
-# if you want to have it run as a "microservice" [multiple node projects]
+# if you want to have run the node packages with project specific versions [if you plan multiple node projects]
 npm install
 ./node_modules/.bin/bower install
 ./node_modules/.bin/gulp